+The rest of this paper is organized as follows: Sec.~\ref{sec:main} presents our problem formulation and main results on the optimal threshold policy and indexability.
+Sec.~\ref{sec:WhittleAlgor} presents our algorithm with design details.
+Sec.~\ref{sec:optimality} presents a theoretic proof of the optimality for homogeneous arms.
+Sec.~\ref{sec:numericalCon} concludes this paper and provides some future research directions in this field.

-\section{Main results}
+\section{Main Results}

-Consider a restless MAB with $N$ internal $2$-state Markov chains (arms) of potentially {\it different} transition probabilities.
-At each time~$t$, the player chooses a subset consisting of~$M~(M<N)$ arms to observe their states.
-Let~$\delta=\Pr(O=1|S=0)$ and~$\epsilon=\Pr(O=0|S=1)$ denote, respectively, the miss detection and false alarm probabilities in the observation model, where~$S\in\{0~\text{(bad)},1~\text{(good)}\}$ denotes the state of an arm and~$O$ the observation (detection outcome) of the state.
-Under the optimal detector, the error probabilities~$\delta$ and~$\epsilon$ follow the curve of receiver operating characteristics (ROC)~\cite{Liu10TSP}.
-Since one cannot minimize both~$\delta$ and~$\epsilon$ simultaneously, we fix the constraint on miss detection $\delta\le\delta_0$ for some $\delta_0\in(0,1)$ which yields the optimal false arm probability~$\epsilon_0$, simply denoted by~$\epsilon$.
-If arm $n~(1\le n\le N)$ in state $S=1$ is observed in state~$1$ ({\it i.e.,} $S=1$ and $O=1$), then the player accrues~$B_n$ units of reward from this arm.
-One application example of this observation model is {\em cognitive radios}, where a secondary user aims to utilize a frequency band (channel/arm) currently unused by the primary users.
-Due to energy and policy constraints on the senor of the secondary user, only a subset of channels can be sensed at each time and if any of them is sensed idle ($O=1$), the user can send certain packets over it to its receiver and obtain an ACK in the end of the time slot if the channel is indeed idle ($S=1$); otherwise no ACK from this channel would be received.
+Consider a restless MAB having $N$ internal $2$-state Markov chains (arms) of potentially \emph{different} transition probabilities.
+At each time~$t$, the player chooses to observe the states of $M$ $(<N)$ arms.
+Let $S\in\{0~\text{(bad)},1~\text{(good)}\}$ denote the current state of an arm and let $O$ denote its observation outcome (detection outcome).
+The error probabilities are ~$\delta=\Pr(O=1\mid S=0)$ and~$\epsilon=\Pr(O=0\mid S=1)$, \ie the probabilities of miss detection and false alarm, respectively, in the observation model.
+In~\citet{Levy2008Book}, it was shown that the error probabilities~$\delta$ and~$\epsilon$ follow the curve of receiver operating characteristics (ROC) under the optimal detector that makes $1-\delta$ a concave increasing function from~$0$ to~$1$ over~$\epsilon$.
+This matches the intuition that making a detector more sensitive will reduce~$\delta$ but increase~$\epsilon$.
+Since the optimal detector design is a solved problem and not the focus of this paper, we simply assume that~$\delta$ and~$\epsilon$ are given.
+If arm $n$ in state $S=1$ is observed in state~$1$ (\ie $S=O=1$), then the player accrues $B_n$ units of reward from this arm.
+One of many application examples of this observation model is to {\em cognitive radios}, where a secondary user aims to utilize a frequency band (channel/arm) currently unused by the primary users.
+Due to energy and policy constraints on the sensor of the secondary user, only a subset of channels can be sensed at each time and if any of them is sensed idle ($O=1$), the user can send certain packets over it to its receiver and obtain an $\ACK$ (acknowledgement) in the end of the time slot if the channel is indeed idle ($S=1$); otherwise no $\ACK$ from this channel would be received.
 Then the reward~$B_n$ is just the bandwidth of channel~$n$.
 Clearly, the hard constraint here should be on the miss detection probability~$\delta$ to guarantee the satisfaction of the primary users, \ie the disturbance (when a secondary user senses a busy channel as idle and subsequently sends data over it) to the primary users should be capped.